grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 ### Debugging

-1. If Prometheus configuration is provided that cannot be converted, diagnostic information is printed to `stderr`.
-You can bypass any non-critical issues and output the flow configuration using best effort conversion by including the `--bypass-errors` flag.
+1. If the convert command cannot convert a Prometheus configuration, diagnostic information is printed to `stderr`.
+You can bypass any non-critical issues and output the flow configuration using a best- effort conversion by including the `--bypass-errors` flag.

     > Be aware that the behavior may not match when bypassing errors.